Thornbots/Supa-Cap/README.md

 User Guide (Currently non-existent, but will be completed eventually) can be found in Documentation PCB Files can be found in the Design Files folder, with all of the projects being done in KiCAD.

-Use this desing at your own risk, as nothing is gurantted to work, but we are doing our best. :)
+Use this design at your own risk, as nothing is guranteed to work and/or be safe.
-Enjoy!
+Enjoy, and ask any questions in our Team's Discord. :)

+The Software Repository for this hardware can be found at: https://github.com/Thornbots/SupaCap_Software